Configure Laravel Sanctum for SPA authentication and API Tokens

 ))),

-If you're using Mac or Linux with Sail, you don't need to modify this file since localhost is already present; also, you can put your domain URL in production.
+If you are using Mac or Linux with Sail, there is no need to modify this file since localhost is present; also, you can place your production domain URL.

-In the config/cors.php file you have to enable the supports_credentials to true.
+In the config/cors.php file you have to enable supports_credentials as true.

-In order to use axios (which we will do later), you must find the file resources/js/bootstrap.js and place:
+To be able to use axios (which we will do later), you must look for the resources/js/bootstrap.js file and place:

 axios.defaults.withCredentials = true;

-This is to enable the use of cookies with the user's credentials, and to be able to use it transparently with axios.
+This is to enable the use of cookies with user credentials, and to be able to use it transparently with axios.

-Finally, with this, we can use the middleware for the authentication of the routes; in an exemplary way, we will protect a set of routes:
+Finally, with this, we can use the middleware for route authentication; as an example, we will protect a set of routes:

 Route::group(['middleware' => 'auth:sanctum'], function () {